Guest Post: How to Dye Your Lingerie

-As a rule, natural fibers like cotton, linen, silk and wool can be dyed with ‘standard’ fabric dye, and man-made fibers like polyester and acrylic will require something called a disperse dye.
-Viscose is an exception which can be dyed just fine with regular fabric dye.
-If the fabric is a mixture, such as cotton and polyester, you’ll be able to dye it with a regular dye but the color will be lighter.
+As a rule, natural fibers like cotton, linen, silk, and wool can be dyed with ‘standard’ fabric dye, and man-made fibers like polyester and acrylic will require something called a disperse dye.
+Viscose is an exception, which can be dyed just fine with regular fabric dye.
+If the fabric is a mixture, such as cotton and polyester, you’ll be able to dye it with a regular dye, but the color will be lighter.

 2. Wash Your Lingerie

 You don’t want to dye dirty lingerie.
 Sweat or dirt on the fabric can affect how well the dye ‘takes’ and the result might end up looking patchy.
-So start by giving your lingerie a thorough clean and then leave it damp – you’ll be getting it wet again anyway.
+So start by giving your lingerie a thorough cleaning and then leave it damp – you’ll be getting it wet again anyway.

-As a handy hint, if you’re dying your lingerie a particularly dark color take note of the care instructions before you start.
+As a handy hint, if you’re dying your lingerie a particularly dark color, take note of the care instructions before you start.
 My white Myla labels are now solid black with no hope of reading what’s on them!

 3. Dye Your Lingerie